Grand jury indicts Puerto Rico boxer in lover's death - WHIZ News

 “This is a case that has shocked Puerto Rico,” said Carmen Romero, who had traveled roughly an hour from the coastal town of Arecibo to pay her respects.

-Verdejo turned himself into authorities on Sunday night and is being held without bail.
+Verdejo, who is married and has a young daughter, turned himself into authorities on Sunday night and is being held without bail.
 He is accused of kidnapping and carjacking resulting in death and with intentionally killing an unborn child, in addition to using and carrying a firearm during a violent crime.
-Neither Vélez nor his attorneys have commented on the case.
+Neither Verdejo nor his attorneys have commented on the case.

 “What I want is justice for Keishla,” said her mother, Keila Ortiz.
 “We’re going through a pain that Tony and I never imagined.”